LaupWing/Project-Tech/README.md

 - [x] Dont rerender whole list when one thing changes
 - [x] When first send add highlight
 - [ ] Reactive Label
+- [ ] Sending message doesnt gives unread and receiving images makes it read? (its reversed uno)
+- [ ] Make images smaller by resizing it
 - [ ] Dont update unread when chat is open
 - [x] Add field for gender preference (server)
 - [x] Server can receive gender preference (server)